UMassCDS/slurmcollie/README.md

 ## What is slurmcollie?
 A simple Slurm job manager for R, `slurmcollie` makes it easy to launch R code as Slurm jobs.
-It manages many heterogeneous runs, tracking run status, errors, logs, and status such as memory and CPU used.
+It manages many heterogeneous runs, tracking run status, errors, logs, and run statistics such as memory and CPU used.
 Instead of mucking around in the depths of Slurm, you should be able to get R jobs running within an hour of reading this.